dfyockey/RomanDigital/README.md

 ## Permissions

+The FOREGROUND_SERVICE and FOREGROUND_SERVICE_SPECIAL_USE permissions are set by this app.
+These permissions are required to enable running the TimeTickRelay foreground service that prompts the widgets to update each minute in response to receipt of Android's ACTION_TIME_TICK intent, which the widgets are unable to receive directly.

-The USE_EXACT_ALARM permission is set by this app.
-This permission is necessary on Android 13 and greater to enable the widget to provide an accurate time display without inconveniencing the user by asking for the permission.
+The POST_NOTIFICATIONS permission is set by this app.
+This permission is necessary for Android 13 and later to allow the TimeTickRelay service to display a notification indicating that it is running if the user so chooses in the system settings; unless the user so chooses, the notification will not be displayed on these Android versions.
-It cannot be disabled without modifying the source code.

-The SCHEDULE_EXACT_ALARM permission is also set by this app and is necessary on Android 12 for the same reason as the USE_EXACT_ALARM permission discussed above.
-This permission can be disabled in the _Alarms & Reminders_ section of the system settings.
-Disabling this permission will cause inaccuracy in the widget's time display.
+The RECEIVE_BOOT_COMPLETED permission is set by this app.
+This permission is necessary for the app to restart the service on receipt of notification that the device has just finished booting.

-Android versions 11 and lower allow setting of exact alarms by default.

 In addition, net.diffengine.romandigitalclock.DYNAMIC_RECEIVER_NOT_EXPORTED_PERMISSION
 is set by this app.
 This was set during the app build process by use of a particular Android